bitnami/charts/bitnami/redis/README.md

 ### External DNS

-This chart is equipped to allow leveraging the [`external-dns`] project.
+This chart is equipped to allow leveraging the ExternalDNS project.
 Doing so will enable ExternalDNS to publish the FQDN for each instance, in the format of `<pod-name>.<release-name>.<dns-suffix>`.
 Example, when using the following configuration:

 ```yaml